top of page

 Spending time in the Columbia River Gorge was a great wrap up to our Washington and Oregon travel adventures.
 We had a fun chasing waterfalls and driving along the gorge in both directions.
 Click here to navigate to the 'Chasing Waterfalls in Oregon' blog.

-The Columbia River Gorge is a canyon of the Columbia River that stretches for over 80 miles.
-The gorge began forming as far back as 17 to 12 million years ago.
-The gorge is a story of two massive floods.
+The Columbia River Gorge is a canyon carved by the Columbia River, extending for more than 80 miles.
+The formation of the gorge started between 17 and 12 million years ago.
+The gorge's history is marked by two significant floods.

-The cumulative effect was staggering.
-By the time the eruptions ceased, most of the Columbia Basin was coated with basalt rock at least one mile thick.
-The foothills and mountains on both sides of the Columbia River were formed by the lava that flowed for million of years through the river basin.
+The overall impact was astounding.
+When the eruptions finally stopped, a significant portion of the Columbia Basin was covered with a basalt rock layer at least one mile thick.
+The lava that flowed for millions of years through the river basin shaped the foothills and mountains on both sides of the Columbia River.

-The second massive flood involved water, not lava.
-Toward the end of the last Ice Age, 18,000 to 12,000 years ago, glacial meltwater became trapped behind ice dams creating Lake Missoula that stretched hundreds of miles into Montana.
-This massive lake measured more than 200 miles across and one-half mile deep.
-Ultimately, the ice dam failed, causing perhaps the greatest floods ever in the history of the world.
-It's estimated the lake drained in a just a few days, sending a wall of water hundreds of feet high thundering downstream at 65 miles per hour with ten times more water than all the world’s rivers today.
+The second significant flood was caused by water rather than lava.
+Toward the end of the last Ice Age, between 18,000 and 12,000 years ago, glacial meltwater accumulated behind ice dams, forming Lake Missoula, which extended hundreds of miles into Montana.
+This enormous lake spanned over 200 miles in width and was half a mile deep.
+Eventually, the ice dam broke, leading to what might be the most significant floods in world history.
+It is estimated that the lake emptied in just a few days, unleashing a wall of water hundreds of feet high, rushing downstream at 65 miles per hour, with ten times the volume of all the world's rivers today.

-The floods did not dramatically change the course of the river but they sculpted the Gorge.
-Raging waters over 800 feet high in places stripped all the sediment in its path and chiseled through weak and weathered layers of basalt.
-This process was repeated more than 40 times over the course of 2,500 years; floods changing the Gorge from a V-shaped river valley to a deep U-shaped valley with near-vertical walls of basalt with mountains rising from the river's edge.
+While the floods did not significantly alter the river's course, they did shape the Gorge.
+Torrential waters, reaching heights of over 800 feet in certain areas, removed all sediment in their path and carved through the fragile and eroded layers of basalt.
+This process occurred more than 40 times over a span of 2,500 years, transforming the Gorge from a V-shaped river valley into a deep U-shaped valley with nearly vertical basalt walls and mountains rising from the river's edge.

-All of lava and water has left behind the magnificent Columbia River Gorge that we see today.
+All of lava and water flows have left behind the magnificent Columbia River Gorge that we see today.

-In addition to the natural beauty, Columbia River Gorge’s unique geography makes it one of the most consistently windy spots anywhere.
-The consistently strong winds have also made the gorge one of the world's premier windsurfing locations.
+Beyond its natural beauty, the distinctive geography of the Columbia River Gorge renders it one of the most reliably windy places globally.
+These constant strong winds have also established the gorge as one of the top windsurfing destinations in the world.

 Windsurfing conditions are best during the summer when large temperature gradients between the east and the west ends of the gorge drive westerly winds.